janbaer-blog/janbaer-blog.github.com/_posts/2013-03-04-linqperformancetips.markdown

 items.ToDictionary(i => i.Id);
 {% endhighlight %}

-The same experience I have made with the query for any items with the same key.
+The same experience I made with the query for any items with the same key.
 The Linq function **SelectMany** was in summary to slow.
 In this situation you can't use a dictionary because the key isn't unique.
 But Linq has also an Extension method to solve this problem.
 With the **ToLookup** function you can generate a very fast lookup table.

 {% highlight c# %}
 items.ToLookup(i => i.{PropertyToLookup});